1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 Market Performance: 11.0% per year

-The elder George Bush had a more difficult time at the ballot boxes than his son.
+The elder George Bush, who died in November at age 94, had a more difficult time at the ballot boxes than his son.
 George W. managed to secure two terms, whereas George H.W. lost his reelection bid to Bill Clinton.

 Yet when it comes to stock market performance, the elder Bush utterly trounced the younger.
 Under George H.W.
 Bush, stocks returned an impressive 11% per year.
 Under Dubya, they lost nearly 6% per year.